wfaugust/wfaugust.github.io/_pages/2experience.md

 · Analyzed the data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries

 ****
-**Teaching Assistant**, Stevens Institute of Technology, Hoboken, NJ, United States
+**Stevens Institute of Technology, Hoboken, NJ, United States**

+· Teaching assistant for the following courses:
   PEP201 Physics III for Engineering Students
   PEP221 Physics Lab I for Scientists
   PEP222 Physics Lab II for Scientists
   PEP151 Introduction to Astronomy
   PEP330 Introduction Thermal and Statistical Physics